msarson/Clarion-Extension/docs/CheatSheet.md

 All variable are declared with eiher **V** for a normal variable declaration or **RV** if you want a reference variable.
 The case doesn't matter.

-The list below is a list of variables that can be declared, so if you want a BYTE declaration the shortcut is **VB**
+The list below is a list of variables that can be declared, so if you want a BYTE declaration the shortcut is **VB** and if you wanted a reference BYTE (&BYTE) it would be **RVB**

 | Shortcut | variable | Comment |
 | :---: | --- | --- |